-In terms of risk mitigation, the Parent Company has regulated its operational risk management controls in the "Operational Risk Management Policy," which provides:
+In terms of risk mitigation, the Company has regulated its operational risk management controls in the "Operational Risk Management Policy," which provides:

-- The analysis and evaluation, in terms of probability and impact, of operational events that could occur in the performance of company processes through a risk self-assessment process ("Risk Self Assessment"); - The progressive collection of data on any "loss events" that have occurred in order to combine qualitative assessments with feedback from objective evidence useful for the improvements of management processes.
+- The analysis and evaluation, in terms of probability and impact, of operational events that could occur in the performance of company processes through a risk self-assessment process ("Risk Self Assessment"); - The progressive collection of data on any "loss events" that have occurred in order to combine qualitative assessments with feedback from objective evidence useful for the imprevements of management processes.

-The requirement for the operational risk quantified as of December 31, 2024 is of EUR 37.9 million.
+The requirement for operational risk quantified as of December 31, 2024 amounted to EUR 31.7 million.